InigoInigo Logo

 A Room of One's Own: Fee Greening's bewitching shepherd's hut in rural Dorset

 In this sequestered shack, the self-described 'West Country witch' and illustrator, Fee Greening, creates ethereal artwork for a roster of glamorous clients.
-Here, she provides us with a window on her (and Patti's) world – her private space to think, and conjure mystical images from her dip pen and ink
+Here, she provides us with a window on to her (and Patti's) world – her private space to think, and conjure mystical images from her dip pen and ink

 Words